 According to three Polish researchers, the values that we all come to realise in life are drawn from our personal strivings and our own motivations.
-As a result, people are able to attain a greater level of meaning in their lives, their work suggests, so long as they remain motivated.
+Their work suggests that as a result, people are able to attain a greater level of meaning in their lives, so long as they remain motivated.

 According to Siwek and her colleagues, their work – which was carried out on a sample of Polish university students – started out from the point of view of two commonly accepted theoretical ideas in psychology.
 The first was developed by Deci and Ryan, which is often referred to as self-determination theory (SDT).

 Their idea is that motivation in individuals addresses issues of competence, relatedness and autonomy.
 For psychologists, competence is the term used for our desire to control outcomes.
 Relatedness is best described as our innate desire to connect and care with others.
 Finally, autonomy is our desire to be the agents of control in our own lives.
 You can think of it as the ability to make decisions for ourselves.

 Both extrinsic and intrinsic motivation is dealt with under SDT.
 For most psychologists, motivation is not a single concept but something that changes, depending on the situation.
 What might motivate you at work might not be the same as at home, for example.

 Your path in life: finding meaning is key to staying motivated